RyanNazario0357/regex/Develop/gist-template.md

 ## Summary

-In this tutorial we will be describing how the following Regex is used to match an email address:
+In this tutorial we will be showing you how the Regex is used to match an email address:

 ```const rexEmail = /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/;```